 Historical December Birthstone

-There are two birthstones historically associated with December.
+There are two birthstones historical December birthstones.
 These are bloodstone and ruby.

-Bloodstone is the lesser known of the two.
+Bloodstone is the lesser-known of the two.
 A variety of jasper, it has a green body color with red flecks, derived from hematite.
-Bloodstone’s name comes from these red spots, as they are meant to resemble blood.
-Bloodstone may also be known as heliotrope.
+Bloodstone’s name comes from its red spots, as many think they resemble blood drops.
+Another name for bloodstone is heliotrope.

 December Birthstone Quick Facts

-- Turquoise, blue zircon, and tanzanite are considered the modern U.S. birthstones.
+- Turquoise, blue zircon, and tanzanite are the modern U.S. birthstones.

 - The United Kingdom only recognizes turquoise and tanzanite as birthstones.